Victor-Kalenda/Renobot/README.md

 Lego EV3 robot for mapping out the perimeter and area of a room autonomously

 The RenoBot was designed to aid humans in construction and renovation.
-Its primary function is to move around a space and calculate its area and perimeter.
+Its primary function is to autonomously move around a space and calculate its area and perimeter.
 Additionally, the RenoBot will return information regarding the amount of material needed for that space.
 Finally, the RenoBot can also measure a specific angle, and then draw it out on paper.
 These functions can all be called by the main menu, which is a navigable interface made for the user to interact with the robot.
 This main menu is how